 I decided (just like Cage did in his String Quartet in four parts) to write a group of works around the four seasons, linked to topics that marked Cage's work: FallDance for percussion, SpringVoice for choir, SummerTime for ensemble and WinterSilence for chamber orchestra (using the same instrumentation as Cage did in his 1947 orchestral version of The Seasons).

-The starting point for my orchestral composition was Cage's comment "Silence can be often be very loud."
+The starting point for my orchestral composition was Cage's comment "Silence can often be very loud."
 My work is an accumulation of in total seven sound structures followed by a decumulation of these in a different order, lasting four minutes and thirty-three seconds.
 It begins with sounds in percussion and strings, using open strings (C, A, G, and E strings obviously) followed by combinations of glissandi, harmonics and different tone aggregates leading to modulated chords in the middle of the piece, after which, one by one, elements disappear until only the resonances of the piano remain.

 Ivo van Emmerik, 2016